Understands technical terms like reset-admin-password, file paths, and CLI commands.

 • The preflight now checks both writable directories and whether existing files are actually overwriteable by the PHP process.
 This matters on shared hosting, where PHP often cannot replace files owned by your account even if the directory itself appears writable.

 • The version metadata source can be overridden with UPDATE_VERSION_URL.
-The updater package source can be overridden with UPDATE_REPO_ZIP_URL and UPDATE_REPO_PREFIX; otherwise it defaults to the public GitHub main metadata and zip.
+The updater package source can be overridden with UPDATE_REPO_ZIP_URL and UPDATE_REPO_PREFIX; otherwise it uses the public GitHub metadata to prefer the full release package for the latest version, falling back to the GitHub source zip if the package is unavailable.

 • When a new release is ready, prepare the docs/changelog.md Unreleased section with the relevant notes, then run make release.
 That target bumps version.json, updates docs/version.md, updates the client version in public_html/index.php, converts the prepared Unreleased notes into the new versioned changelog section, stages the current worktree, commits, and pushes.